TinkerBoard2/debian/readme.md

 ## introduction
 This is RockChip Debian SDK's rootfs build script.
 It will build a Debian Stretch rootfs for you.

+(Please note that Debian pakcages are updated frequently and I can't guarantee the build scripts would work all the time.
+It's better for you to just download the prebuit image in online drive.)

 ## usage
 Building base debian system by ubuntu-build-service from linaro.